dokadon/terraform-web-server/web-server/README.md

 After setting up your devops env and exporting your AWS user credentials to the environment build the web server from within the web-server directory by:

-Edit the ``vars.tf`` and replace the values for the variables with your speciific values.

 ``terraform init``

 ``terraform apply``